29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 5. This was, in all honesty, a bit of a heavy work, but I carried through, and we carried through.
 This activity helped me crank up my motivation standard.

 #### **4th Quarter**

+1. I learned about the two types of hypothesis, and I was surprised that the court analogy worked so well in this case.

 ### Which of the Written Works you did well?
 Why?
 #### **3rd Quarter**